 What should I know about rental car coverage after an accident?

-Review your auto policy to see if rental car reimbursement is included and understand any limits.
-If using your coverage, arrange a rental and keep receipts.
-Return the rental when your car is repaired.
-If another driver was at fault, their insurer may cover rental costs but check their policy.
+Check your insurance policy for rental car reimbursement coverage and understand its limits.
+If you use this coverage, arrange a rental and save all receipts.
+If another driver was at fault, their insurance might cover rental costs, but confirming their policy details is essential.

 How long does it take to get an insurance settlement check for repairs?

 The timeline for receiving a settlement check can vary, typically within a week.
 Still, it can extend to months, depending on the accident’s complexity, liability disputes, and the thoroughness of the claim investigation.
 Maintaining open communication with your insurer and providing detailed documentation can help expedite the process.

 Can Oklahoma Car Insurance Companies Help with the Cost of Car Repairs After an Accident?

 Following an accident, Oklahoma has separate claims for personal injury and property damage.
 It’s advisable not to sign a settlement release if undergoing medical treatment, except for a “property damage only release” that preserves the personal injury claim.
 Obtaining a settlement advance to cover repair costs is unnecessary for settling property damage.